 Social media has become an essential part of everyone’s life, especially the modern child.
 Today’s children and teenagers have tons of tools to connect with others.
 However, despite the increase in technology and tools, the problem we often face is that modern children do not thrive.
-This is a cause for concern, and the impact of social media on modern children is getting harder and harder to ignore.
+This duality highlights the need to explore both the positive and negative effects of social media as its impact on young people becomes increasingly difficult to ignore.

 Social Media Alters the Teen Brains and Activities